3.9 Provisions, Contingent Liabilities and Contingent Assets

 (B) Credit risk

-Credit risk Is the risk that counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
+Credit risk is the risk that counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
 The Company is exposed to credit risk from its operating activities, primarily for trade receivables and deposits with banks and other financial assets.
 The Company ensures that sales of products are made to customers with appropriate creditworthiness.
 Outstanding customer receivables are regularly monitored by the management.
 An impairment analysis is performed at each reporting date on an individual basis for major customers.
 Credit risk on cash and cash equivalents is limited as the Company generally invest in deposits with banks.

 Refer footnotes c and d below note no.10 for ageing of trade receivables and movement in credit loss allowance.